petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/sales-funnel-opportunity-progress.md

 * Download the [PDF](https://learn.liferay.com/documents/d/guest/sa1-5-sales-funnel-and-best-practices-for-opportunity-progress-pdf) of the presentation used in the live workshop.
 ```

-## Pursuing major contracts is expensive
+## Pursuing Major Contracts is Expensive

 There are direct and indirect costs involved in progressing sales opportunities.
 The direct costs of a major enterprise opportunity with a value of annual subscription of EUR/USD 150,000 could be tens of thousands of Euros or Dollars.

 While this might seem exaggerated, consider the amount of time spent by multiple individuals (Account Executives, Technical Sales Engineers, Architects, Legal Advisors, Leadership Sponsors etc.) This typically amounts to several days across several months to prepare meetings, presentations, demonstrations, etc. to win an opportunity.
 Calculating this based on the various hourly salaries and adding travel costs, mileage, per diems, accommodation, meals, and so on, a cost of tens of thousands is likely realistic.